Amaryllis

 Native to Peru and South Africa, “amaryllis” comes from the Greek word “amarysso” which means “to sparkle”.

 The large bulbs of amaryllis can be purchased already growing in pots or as a bareroot bulb.
-When selecting bulbs, look for large and healthy looking ones that are firm to the touch.
+When selecting bulbs, look for large and healthy-looking ones that are firm to the touch.

 Planting

-If you are potting the bulbs yourself, choose a container that is an inch wider then the bulb and twice as tall.
+If you are potting the bulbs yourself, choose a container that is an inch wider than the bulb and twice as tall.
 They like to be rootbound.
 The container much have drainage holes.
 Any type of pot will do but I find that heavier ones, such as terracotta or ceramic, are best when the plants begin to bloom because they are top-heavy.

 Position the bulb so that 1/3 to 1/2 of the top portion sits above the soil.
 A general, all-purpose potting mix is good.
 Press the soil lightly down around the roots and around the bottom portion of the bulb.
 Water it over a sink so that it gets thoroughly saturated after potting.